ChadLMitchell/JobyFirst/Support Files/Ideas.md

 options?
 documentation

-Two more options
+Implement passengerCountOption
+Implement maxPassengerDelay

 This is to capture observations and ideas as they occur.

 Jan 17
-Received the assignment this evening, delayed due to a mail error from Joby HR.
+Received the assignment this evening, delayed due to a mail error from Joby.
 Asked confirmation of the C++ version currently used there.
 Also asked for clarification about the term "faults" to see if there is a standard meaning.
     Some options: